-1. Wholesalers provide and utility by making

-products available at right place and require ed time.

-[Hint: Time & place]

-2. On the basis of merchandise handled, retail trade is classified as

-(a) large/medium/small retailers

-(b) soletrader/partnership firm/cooperative sto tive store/company

-(c) Speciality store/super market/departmental store

-(d) None of the above

-3. Ramlal sells vegetables in a cycle rickshaw and moves from place to place.
+1. Who lesalers provide and d utility by making products available at right place and required time.
+[Hint: Time & place] 2.
+On the basis of merchandise handled, retail trade is classified as (a) ) large/medium/small retailers (b) soletrader/partnership firm/cooperative store/company (c) Speciality store/super market/departmental store (d) None of the above 3.
+Ramlal sells vegetables in a cycle rickshaw and moves from place to place.
 He provides them at doorstep of his customers.
-Which category of itinerant retailer is he?

-(a) Market trader (b) Street trader

-(c) Peddler and hawker (d) Cheap jacks

-4. Iftar Sidiqui has a shop of second hand books in 'Nai Sarak' Delhi.
-Which type of retail trade is her doing?

-(a) General store

-(b) Cheapjack

-(c) Speciality shop

-(d) Second hand goods shop

-5. John Jacob has a consumer electronic goods shop in South Delhi.
-Which type of retail trade is he doing?

-(a) General store

-(b) Cheapjack

-(c) Speciality shop

-(d) Second hand goods shop

-6. McDonalds comes under which category of retailers?

-(a) Departmental store (b) Chain store

-(c) Speciality store (d) General store

-7. 'The loss incurred by one shop may be covered by profits in other shops, reducing risk an organisation'.
+Which category of itinerant retailer is he? (a) Market trader (b) Street trader (c) Peddler and hawker (d) Cheap jacks 4.
+Iftar Sidiqui has a shop of second hand books in 'Nai Sarak' Delhi.
+Which type of retail trade is her doing? (a) General store (b) Chea ap jack (c) Speciality shop (d) Seco ond hand goods shop 5.
+John Jacob has a consumer electronic goods shop in South Delhi.
+Which type of retail trade is he doing? (a) General store (b) Che ap jack (c) Speciality shop (d) Seco ond hand goods shop 6.
+McDonalds comes under which category of retailers? (a) Departmental store (b) Chain store (c) Speciality store (d) General store 7.
+'The loss incurred by one shop may be covered by profits in other shops, reducing risk an organisation'.
 Advantage of which type of retail trade has been referred to here?
-[Hint: Chain store]

-8. GST is a single tax on the supply of goods & services from the manufacturer to consumer.
+[Hint: Chain store] 8.
+GST servi is a sinces from the manufacturer ngle t to co ax on the supply of goods & ner.
 (Fill in the blanks)

-9. Which tak is called 'One Nation and One Tax'?

-(a) Sales tax (b) GST

-(c) Custom duty (d) None of the above

-10. has replacede Centre and the State ct taxes s and cesses

-11. Big E Big Bazaar is an example of which type of fixed shop

-(a) Speciality shop (b) Departmental store

-(c) Chain store (d) General store

-12. Trade involving buying and selling of goods and services within the boundaries of a nation is called International Trade.
-(True of False.)

-13. ch type of business has sellers s no per sonal c ontact between buyers

-(a) Mail Order Houses (b) Chain store

-(c) Departmental stores (d) None of the above
+9. Which tak is called 'One Nation and One Tax'? (a) Sales tax (b) GST (c) Custom duty (d) None of the above 10. has replacede Centre and the States - s and cesses 11.
+Big Bazaar is an example of which type of fixed shop (a) Speciality shop (b) Departmental store (c) Chain store (d) General store 12.
+Trade involving buying and selling of goods and services within the boundaries of a nation is called International Trade.
+(True or False.)
+13. Which type of business has no personal contact between buyers and sellers (a) Mail Order Houses (b) Chain store (c) Departmental stores (d) None of the above

-Answ ers to MCQs / Objective Ty pe/Fil lups

-1. time, place 2. (c)

-3. (c) 4. (d)

-5. (c) 6. (b)

-7. Chain store 8. destination based ation based

-9. (b) 10.
-17, 23

-11. (b) 12.
-False

-13. (a)

-VERY SHO RT QUESTIONS (1 M ARK E ACH)

-Q. 1 Define Trade

-Q. 2 List the two broad categories of trade

-Q. 3 Which shops deal in specific line products?

-Q. 4 Give two examples of chain stores.

-Q.5 Distinguish between a wholesaler and retailer.
-Give only one point of difference.

-Q.6 Rohi t displays lots of maga zines o n a busv street corner near the